elizablueanderson/Assay_Data_Project/README.md

 Characterisation and validation of a urease activity assay, built to compare free and microencapsulated *E. coli* for urea degradation.

-**Problem:** Comparing encapsulation formulations requires an assay you can defend.
+**Problem:** Comparing encapsulation formulations requires an assay that can be defended.
-Raw absorbance readings do not decide whether a result is reportable: what is the lowest concentration this method can quantify, and is a difference between two formulations larger than the noise.
+Raw absorbance readings don't decide whether a result is reportable: what is the lowest concentration this method can quantify, and is a difference between two formulations larger than the noise.

-**Approach:** A five-stage pipeline — calibration, detection limits, plate QC, inverse prediction, enzyme kinetics — followed by a formulation screen normalised to biomass.
+**Approach:** A five-stage pipeline: calibration, detection limits, plate QC, inverse prediction, enzyme kinetics, followed by a formulation screen normalized to biomass.

 **Result:** A fully characterised assay: LOQ of 0.188 mM NH₄⁺, validated working range 0.25–2.00 mM, Z′ = 0.95, and Michaelis–Menten parameters of Km = 3.24 ± 0.13 mM and Vmax = 0.837 ± 0.009 µmol NH₃·min⁻¹.
 Across six
-encapsulation formulations, retained specific activity spans 21% to 84% of the free-cell control.
+encapsulation formulations, retained specific activity spans 21% to 84% of the free cell control.

----

 ## Results